 The message of the Incarnation is peace.
 At Bethlehem angels stood among the flocks and round the stable door; angels stood beside the empty tomb.
 On the hills above Bethlehem the angels’ song was peace: “Glory be to God in the highest, and on earth peace to men of good will.”
 And peace was the word on the tongue of the risen Christ, His greeting to the world: “Peace be to you.”
 At the Nativity, it was to shepherds that the angels brought the message of peace, and shepherds who came first to the Divine Child.
 On the night before He suffered, Christ, keeping the Feast of the Paschal Lamb, gave His peace, the peace of the Lamb of God: “Peace I leave with you, my peace I give unto you.” (“Little Way of the Infant Jesus” by Caryll Houselander, Sophia Institute Press.
 Kindle Edition.)

-Dear Readers: It has been rather strongly brought to my attention that Houselander is considered to be (even though she died some years before the tragedy of Vatican II) a modernist for her false ecumenism.
+Dear Readers: It has been rather strongly brought to my attention that Houselander is considered to be a modernist for her false ecumenism.
 On the basis of what I have just been told, that would indeed appear to be the case.
 And so I will no more quote her.
 But still, the above essay appealed to me as being along the line of the writings of beloved Archbishop Fulton Sheen and her thoughts on the Divine Infancy were rather nice.
 Actually, the quote from Houselander that brought her to my attention was: “When the Christ Child once more reigns, His throne will be His mother’s arms.”

 Now that, dear readers, is something we can all agree on!